 Pennsylvania's oversight and general supervision of local programs occurs on an on-going basis.
 Each preschool early intervention program participates in a verification visit every four years.
 There are seven areas reviewed during the verification visit that cover the components of the early intervention program.
-In each of the seven areas, there are a number of required indicators that address compliance, program management, and results items that focus on improving outcomes for children and families.
+In each of the seven areas, there are a number of required indicators that address compliance and program management.
 Verification visits include the following activities: data reviews, review of policies, individual child record reviews and observations of service delivery.
-Verification teams are utilized during these on-site visits and include state Bureau of Early Intervention and Family Supports (BEIS/FS) staff, Early Intervention Technical Assistance (EITA) staff, and peer reviewers.
-The utilization of verification teams allows BEIS/FS to increase or decrease the number of staff conducting verification visits, local programs develop quality enhancement plans that focus on the correction of noncompliance, as well as activities to enhance program quality to improve outcomes for children and families.
+Verification teams are utilized during these on-site visits and include state Bureau of Early Intervention Services and Family Supports (BEIS/FS) staff.
+Early Intervention Technical Assistance (EITA) staff, and peer reviewers.
+The utilization of verification teams allows BEIS/FS to increase or decrease the number of staff conducting verification visits based on the performance level of the local early intervention program and contributes to inter-rater reliability.
+Following the verification visits, local programs develop guality enhancement plans that focus on the correction of noncompliance, as well as activities to enhance program quality to improve outcomes for children and families and to improve inclusive practices.
 BEIS/FS staff continues to validate that all areas of noncompliance identified during the verification visits are corrected within a year.

 During the years a verification visit does not take place, local programs participate in a self-verification process.
 The self-verification process includes: the analysis of local data, updates on program management activities, updates on result goals and targets, and updates on activities to maintain program compliance.
-Following the results of the self-verification process, local programs update their quality enhancements plans to reflect new activities needed to address compliance issues and enhancements to program quality initiatives.
+Following the results of the self-verification process, local programs update their guality enhancements plans to reflect new activities needed to address compliance issues and enhancements to program guality initiatives.
 BEIS/FS staff continues to validate that all areas of noncompliance that are identified during the self-verification process are corrected within a year.